IkedaLab-Daniel/CV_Builder/README.md

 ## Features

-- Feature 1: Sign Up and Log In Authentication
+- Sign Up and Log In Authentication
-- Feature 2: File upload, deletion, and download
+- File upload, deletion, and download
-- Feature 3: Update user details and profile photo
+- Update user details and profile photo

 ---